-Virtually any alteration in resource utilization or expenditure substantially affects children covered by Medicaid or CHIP; in 2011 alone, 30.6 million or 40 percent of children 18 years of age or younger were Medicaid recipients (Tang, 2011).
-Although there is no study on the number of children with seizure who are enrolled in Medicaid or CHIP, efforts to curtail the overuse of imaging will reduce radiation exposure, poor anesthesia and/or sedation outcomes, and costs.
+Virtually any alteration in resource utilization or expenditure substantially affects children covered by Medicaid or CHIP, 30.6 million or 40 percent of children through the age of 18 years were Medicaid recipients in 2008 (Tang, 2011).
+Although data have not been collected on the number of children with headache who are enrolled in Medicaid or CHIP, efforts curtailing the overuse of imaging will reduce radiation exposure, poor anesthesia or sedation outcomes, and costs.